MapleCCC/lets-touch-typing/index.md

 ### Terminologies

-- WPM.
+- `WPM`.
 Word-per-minute.
 A ubiquitous measure unit of typing speed.
-- CPM.
+- `CPM`.
 Character-per-minute.
 Another less popular measure unit.
 - `QWERTY`.
 It refers to the ubiquitous keyboard layout world-widely used nowadays.
 Specified by the six letters on the top right of the keyboard layout.
 - `Dvorak`.
 The allegedly second most popular English keyboard layout.
 - `Colemak`.
 The allegedly third most popular English keyboard layout.
 It's variant `Colemak Mod DH` enjoys popularity.